perfsonar/docs/pwa_user_management.rst

 sca-auth Commands
 ==================

-**NOTE:** before changes to user roles go into effect, the user has to log out and then log back in.
+**NOTE:** before changes to user roles go into effect, the user has to log out and then re-authenticate.

 Listing accounts
 ----------------